-Players will be given access to all the services included in the High Programme Programme for all athletes, in addition to specific benefits and training listed below.
+Players will be given access to all Performance Programme services, in addition to sports speific training detailed below:

 Men's rugby: the Performance Programme is available to a selected group of 30 top-end athletes, including scholars, playing at first team level.

 - 3 x weights sessions a week with UKSCA acredited S&C coaches in the Athlete Development Centre (ADC)

 - 3 x rugby specific sessions per week at the Sports Park

 - Weekly Wednesday BUCS matches with the 1st team playing in BUCS Super Rugby league

 - Saturday side recently promoted to South West Premier League